 How can I make sure I receive all the notifications related to the Annual Outcome-based Data for Evaluation (Outcome Data)?

-All notifications are sent to program staff listed in the After School Support & Information System (ASSIST).
-Ensure that key staff are listed in ASSIST.
+All notifications are sent to Grant Contacts listed in the After School Support & Information System (ASSIST).
+Ensure that key staff (Authorized Agent, Program, and Fiscal) are listed in ASSIST for each grant.

 Who can upload the Outcome Data?

 Any person designated by the grantee may upload the Microsoft Excel file.
-Be sure to add the contact information during file upload.
+Be sure to add the contact information (name and email) during the file upload process.

 Can a time extension be granted for the Outcome Data submission?

-No. Grant payments are withheld until the data is received and cleared by the Expanded Learning Division.
-Failure to submit and clear the data by the final deadline will result in termination of the grant.
+No. Grant payments are withheld until the data is received and cleared by the Expanded Learning Division (EXLD).
+Failure to submit and clear the data by the final deadline may result in termination of the grant.

 Can I email the file as an attachment or send it to the California Department of Education (CDE) on a compact disc?